atalero/summarization_embeddings/README.md

 **GloVe**

-To produce all the embedding matrices and save them to the local directory.
-Run:
+To produce all the embedding matrices and save them to the local directory, run:

 ```glove.py <glove_file_name> <path/to/vocab/file> <path/to/save/embedding/pickle> <embedding_dimension(int)>```